 As for the new formulation Lionel SP smoke pellets, the label on the glass bottle or jar they came in had a prominent statement on them assuring the public they were completely non-toxic.
 That was a bold statement for a company to be making when they didn’t know exactly what was in them.
 But the 1947 disaster was still fresh on people’s minds and Lionel certainly didn’t want people to think they were still using that substance.

-After Lionel Corporation sold the train business to General Mills in 1969, Mario Mazzone sold his business to MPC and retired.
-General Mills sold them until 1973 as catalog number 6-2911.
+After Lionel Corporation sold the train business to General Mills in 1969 and made it part of their MPC subsidiary, Mario Mazzone sold his business to MPC and retired.
+MPC sold them until 1973 as catalog number 6-2911.
 But the active ingredient remained a mystery until around 1975.

 It turned out it was meta-terphenyl, a waxy industrial substance manufactured by Monsanto, used as an insulator and a coolant inside high voltage transformers.

 As for Lionel’s claim of it being completely harmless, meta-terphenyl is a mild irritant.
 It’s not something you want to put on your pancakes, and chronic exposure to industrial chemical substances is never a great idea.
 But it is far more benign than ammonium nitrate, and a postwar Lionel train running as a hobby hardly counts as chronic exposure.